FlorianWilk/SpotMicroAI/README.md

 python3 gamepad.py
 ```

-## c) Training
+## 3. Training

 There is no real Training-Code yet.
+I am still unsure about the optimal Architecture.

 ## Credits and thanks